vmleon/oradb-vector-search/README.md

 The first and last step in Embedding is to convert words to tokens and finally convert tokens into words.

+## Retrieval Augmented Generation

+To improve accurate AI model responses, Retrieval Augmented Generation involves a ETL (extract, Transform and Load) batch processing that reads unstructed data from your documents, transforms it, and then writes it into a Vector Search database.

+The vector database is used in the retrieval part of the RAG technique.

+You need to split the original document into smaller pieces.
+The split needs to hold the semantic boundaries of the content.
+The split parts size must be a small percentage of the AI Model's token limit.

+The final user prompt along with the similar documents found by the vector search are sent to the AI model for composing the final answer to the final user.

 ## Content

 - [Spring AI for RAG on Oracle 23ai Vector DB with OpenAI and private LLMs](https://github.com/oracle-devrel/springai-rag-db23ai)